Live Team Tracking

 in this lesson

-The ability to share and track team member locations can provide incredibly valuable information both during and after a major incident or event.
+The ability to share and track team member locations can provide valuable information both during and after a major incident or event.
+Having the situational awareness of where human assets are can have a major impact on response time and efficiency.

-CalTopo offers a number of location sharing and tracking functions and the particular function(s) you choose to use will depend on several factors, including whether you have a team or individual account, why you want the location information, whether or not team members have a data connection and the trackable devices available.
+CalTopo offers a number of location sharing and tracking functions.
+The particular function(s) you choose to use will depend on several factors: why you want the location information, whether or not team members have a data connection, and the trackable devices available.

 The purpose of this article is to describe the different functions for tracking and sharing location on CalTopo in order to help you choose the best tools for your particular mission.